Social media is a great way to snag leads. There’s just one problem…

 Simply take the time – or money – spent on each platform.
 Divide that by results per source, and there it is.

-Here’s an example of first time, and then money.
+Here’s an example of the first time, and then money.

 Let’s say you spent 10 hours on YouTube.
 This brought in 50 results for the week.
-So 10x60 (to get minutes) is 600 / 50.
-Which means you’re spending an average of 12 minutes per result on Youtube.
+So 10×60 (to get minutes) is 600 / 50.
+This means you’re spending an average of 12 minutes per result on YouTube.

 If Twitter only brought in 7 leads, but you only spent 5 hours there.
 So it’s costing you 43 minutes per result.